 Lauded for her "lustrous and expressive voice" by the Seattle Times after her performances as Adalgisa in Norma, mezzo-soprano Phyllis Pancella receives continuous critical acclaim for her artistic versatility, superlative musicianship, and powerful stage presence.
 A truly accomplished artist, she has appeared on many of the finest international opera, concert, and recital stages in repertoire ranging from the Baroque era to that of the present century.

 Phyllis Pancella’s engagements for the 2014-15 season currently include her Virginia Opera debut as Mrs. Lovett in Sweeney Todd and a return to Alabama Symphony as Mother/Witch in Humperdinck’s Hänsel und Gretel, soloist in “Alexander Nevsky” with Eugene Symphony Orchestra, and Marquise in La fille du régiment with Santa Fe Opera.
-Her 2013-14 season includes soloist in Bach’s Christmas Oratoriowith the Hong Kong Bach Choir under Jerome Haberman, a series of chamber recitals with violist Paul Neubauer, and singing in the New Music Showcase at the Academy of Performing Arts in Prague, featuring new work by Ladislav Kubik.
+Her 2013-14 season included soloist in Bach’s Christmas Oratorio with the Hong Kong Bach Choir under Jerome Haberman, a series of chamber recitals with violist Paul Neubauer, and singing in the New Music Showcase at the Academy of Performing Arts in Prague, featuring new work by Ladislav Kubik.

 Ms. Pancella’s many other successes include Dorabella in Così fan tutte with Opera Grand Rapids; singing as soloist in Mozart’s Requiem and a concert featuring works by Handel, both with Music of the Baroque under Jane Glover; two concerts with the North Carolina Symphony Orchestra; in Messiah with the Louisiana Philharmonic Orchestra; in Bach’s Mass in B Minor with the Hong Kong Bach Choir; Dejanira in Handel’s Hercules, with Music of the Baroque; soloist in St. Matthew Passion at the Brooklyn Academy of Music, under Paul Goodwin; in Ladia Kubik’s Sinfonietta No. 3, “Gong”, with Florida State University’s Festival of New Music; and a return to Central City Opera as the title role in Rinaldo.